Cake or bread? That is the ultimate question.

 - 1/2 cup (1 stick) unsalted butter, melted and cooled

 - Preheat oven to 350 degrees F. Lightly butter an 8-by-4-inch loaf pan; press and 8-inch wide strip of parchment paper into bottom of pan so it lines the bottom and long edges, leaving two overhangs on either side.

 - In a small bowl, whisk together flour, brown sugar, sugar, cinnamon and salt.
 Divide mixture in half and set one half aside (this will create the cinnamon sugar swirl inside the cake).

 - Add cold butter cubes to the other half of cinnamon sugar mixture.
 Cut in butter with two knives or a pastry cutter until pieces of butter are no larger than a pea.
 Add 1/4 cup of pecans and work into mixture with your fingers (reserve remaining pecans) until it clumps together.
 Refrigerate until ready to use.

-- In a bowl, whisk together flour, baking powder, baking soda, cinnamon, and salt.
+- In a bowl, whisk together flour, baking powder, baking soda, cinnamon, nutmeg, and salt.

 - In another bowl, whisk together sweet potato and eggs until evenly incorporated.
 Whisk in sugar, maple syrup, and vanilla until smooth.

 - Add sweet potato mixture and melted butter to dry ingredients, and mix until just incorporated and no dry ingredients remain.